 Fukunaga comes to the James Bond franchise with a short but impressive list of directing credits that includes the first season of True Detective, which won him a Primetime Emmy Award.
 Most recently, he directed the Netflix miniseries Maniac starring Emma Stone and Jonah Hill.
 Highlights from his major studio feature work so far include 2009’s Sin Nombre, 2011’s Jane Eyre, and the critically acclaimed 2015 feature Beasts of No Nation, which won star Idris Elba a Screen Actors Guild Award and a Golden Globe Award nomination.

-No Time to Die will land in theaters in April 2021.
+No Time to Die will land in theaters October 8, 2021.

 - The best action movies on Netflix right now

 - The 50 best movies on Netflix right now

 - The 77 best movies on Hulu right now

 - The 56 best movies on Amazon Prime right now

 - The best sci-fi movies on Amazon Prime right now